Taming-the-BEAST/blotter/contribute/_posts/2016-10-23-Modifying-an-existing-tutorial.md

 ---

-Fixing a bug.
+Fixing a bug, adding an extra exercise or updating for a newer version of BEAST.

 1. Fork the repository
+2. Make the changes
 1. Do a pull request
-1. One of us evaluates and accepts/rejects the pull request.
+1. One of the administrators evaluates and accepts/rejects the pull request.